angeldollface/angeldollface.github.io/src/pages/pages/art.md

 ![Mandy](/assets/images/art/dollface/Mandy.png)

-Japanese flag had to be had as an inspiration.
-Too much "Man in the High Castle", I guess....
+This artwork was very experimental and I also wanted to see how far I could go with patterns in the background.

 ### Devil Doll